guneyarslan/guneyarslan/README.md

 - 👋 Hi, my name is Hasret Güney Arslan.
 I'm living in Istanbul/Turkey.
-I started to studying about development.
-- 👀 I’m interested in Back-end Development for now.
-But i want to learn about IoT too.
-- 🌱 I’m currently learning Back-end with Java and C#.
-I'm using PostgreSQL and MSSQL database in my studying.
-- 💞️ I’m looking to collaborate on studying programming languages Java, Javascript, Python and C#.
+I am a front-end web developer with a passion for creating dynamic and responsive websites.
+I began my journey as a web developer in October 2022 and have since honed my skills in HTML, CSS, and JavaScript.
+I am also experienced in building responsive layouts that are optimized for mobile devices.In my work, I prioritize clean and well-organized code that is easy to maintain and update.
+I am also committed to staying up-to-date with the latest trends and technologies in web development, and am constantly learning and expanding my skillset.
+I am a strong collaborator and enjoy working in a team environment, as well as independently.
+I am excited to continue my journey as a web developer and am eager to bring my skills and expertise to a new project or team.
+- You can see the paths that I followed and my development in my "myversionupdates.txt".
 - 📫 How to reach me: guneyarslan95@gmail.com or Australi#8951 at discord.